BigDataRepublic/hdp-installation-notes/01-hdp-os-prep.md

     $ service ntpd start
     ```

-1. Disable Transparant Huge Pages
-Transparant Huge Pages (THP) are a setting in Linux that enable a flexible memory block size.
-The standard size of a memory block is 4kb but with THP you can increase the blocks to 256MB.
-However, in memory databases benifit of small memory blocks because they know which blocks contains which data but they do not know where in the block this exact data lies.
-This means that the database would rather look through 4kb of data than through 256mb of data.

-    ```
-    $ vim /etc/rc.local
-    ```
-    ```
-    # disable THP at boot time
-    if test -f /sys/kernel/mm/transparent_hugepage/enabled; then
-      echo never > /sys/kernel/mm/redhat_transparent_hugepage/enabled
-    fi
-    if test -f /sys/kernel/mm/transparent_hugepage/defrag;
-      then echo never > /sys/kernel/mm/redhat_transparent_hugepage/defrag
-    fi
-    ```
-    ```
-    $ sh /etc/rc.local
-    ```

 1. Edit /etc/hosts so that all nodes involved in the HDP can be found through its Fully Qualified Domain Name (FQDN)

     ```